Saichandhar/assignment2-thodati/README.md

    2. Take a fight to biggest airports like New york, Chicago, Dallas etc...
 Let's say New york.
    3. Take a fight either directly to Delhi or else through London, Doha, Germany etc to Delhi.
    4. From there we can go by train which will be 12 hours journey or take a flight which hardly take one and half hour

+   ## List of items to take
+   - Camera
+   - Favourite food items like sweets, chocolates etc
+   - cloths